Find Grad Schools

 27 Yearly Graduations

 The 14th most popular school in the country for political science majors who are seeking their master's degree is University of Illinois at Springfield.
 Roughly 4,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,645 per year, while in-state graduate students, on average, pay $8,375 per year.
-During the 2020-2021 academic year, 27 people received their master's degree in political science from UIS.
-About 33% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,758 per year, while in-state graduate students, on average, pay $8,858 per year.
+During the most recent year for which we have data, 27 people received their master's degree in political science from UIS.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 58% were women.

 #14